Mobile Trauma Bay

 A Mobile Trauma Bay is a containerized ambulance bay mounted on an Oshkosh Logistic Vehicle System Replacement (LVSR).

 It holds state-of-the-art medical equipment and carries a Shock Trauma Platoon, generally consisting of one doctor, a nurse and three corpsmen, providing advanced resuscitative care to critically injured service members within the first hour after a traumatic injury (the "golden hour").
 It takes emergency medical care far forward, saving more lives.
 Over 98% of the wounded Marines who make it into the MTB, make it out alive.

+History

 The MTB was designed and developed by James L. Hancock in 2008.
 There were 914 concept drawings over the four-month period from design to deployment.